 The rise of the robot vacuum has definitely saved many a homeowner’s precious time and effort when it comes to the daily or weekly vac-up.

-Hassle-free, full of nifty features, and (relatively) autonomous, these little devices effectively suck up dust, debris, and all manner of dirt from practically every corner of your home, even when you’re not there!
+ee, full of nifty features, and (relatively) autonomous, these little devices effectively suck up dust, debris, and all manner of dirt from practically every corner of your home, even when you’re not there!

 However, even the most sophisticated robot vacuums are prone to accidents like drops and bumps.

-One of the most common problems that robot vacuum owners face is the issue of their robo vacs getting stuck under furniture.
+e most common problems that robot vacuum owners face is the issue of their robo vacs getting stuck under furniture.

 One way to prevent the robot vacuum from becoming stuck is by adding raisers to each chair leg.
 This will give your sofa additional height so that your robot vacuum has enough clearance to roll underneath without becoming wedged between the sofa and the floor.